ViktorSvertoka/travel-trucks/README.md

 - Filter campers by type.
 - Add and remove campers from a favorites list.
 - Persist favorites list across page refreshes using localStorage.
+- Automatically redirect users to a custom 404 page if an invalid URL is entered.

 ## Getting Started